akvorado/akvorado/console/data/docs/04-operations.md

 Also check the [troubleshooting section](05-troubleshooting.md) on how to scale Netflow on the NCS 5500.

-Also, SNMP needs to be enabled:
+Then, SNMP needs to be enabled:

 ```cisco
 snmp-server community <community> RO IPv4